flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

-FlytConsole allows you to test the direction of rotation of your motors attached to your drone.
+FlytConsole allows you to test if the motors are correctly connected.
 In Motor testing you can do this by clicking on the respective motor that you want to test.
 Once you click on the motor, it will start rotating and you can check whether the direction of rotation of the corresponding motor on your drone is correct or not.

 .. important:: * You need to power the ESCs for this.
      				* In case your motor rotates in the incorrect direction, you can swap any two of the ESC cables going to the motor and make the motor rotate in the desired direction.